-Following a decision to eliminate a department according to the procedures in Part One (Faculty Rights and Responsibilities), Article XVII (Establishment or Elimination of a Department), untenured faculty will have the right to satisfaction of their current contract except that they will not have the right to tenure consideration.
-Tenured faculty should be placed in other positions at the College whenever possible, but failing that, should receive a minimum of two years notice prior to termination.
+Following a decision to eliminate a department according to the procedures in Part One (Faculty Rights and Responsibilities), Article XIVVII (Establishment or Elimination of a Department), untenured faculty will have the right to satisfaction of their current contract except that they will not have the right to tenure consideration.
+Tenured

-XIX.
+XIXXVI.
 ESTABLISHMENT OR ELIMINATION OF A MAJOR